graphiti-api/graphiti/docs/concepts/links.md

 #### When requested {#pagination-links-when-requested}

-Links are rendered only when the request asks for them with `?pagination_links=true`.
+Links are rendered only when the request asks for them with `?page_links=true` (`?pagination_links=true` is still accepted).
 Worth doing when the collection is large: the `last` link needs a total count, so rendering links costs a `stat(:total, :count)` on every request that gets them.

 ```ruby
 class ApplicationResource < Graphiti::Resource